External link

 ISO 20022 FedWire Conversion

-AN UPCOMING CHANGE TO YOUR WIRE FORMAT
+A CHANGE TO YOUR WIRE FORMAT

 The financial services industry is made up of financial institutions, government agencies, financial technology and payment service providers that require a seamless exchange of information to facilitate your transactions.
 Due to the vast nature of service offerings and payment channels, groups of experts from industry, governmental, and non-governmental organizations have developed ISO 20022, a global standard for information exchange.